 Sometimes the agency lawyers will attempt to rule out a second intervenor because it may argue that even if the other intervenor would win on a particular source selection problem that it would still have no chance of getting the contract.

 - Oftentimes the government’s attorneys would use the case of Impresa Construzioni Geom Domenico Garufi v.
 United States, 238 F.3d 1324, 1334 (Fed.
 Cir.
-2001) for the proposition that “protesters who . . . finished lower than second after evaluation do not have standing to protest the procurement.”
+2001) for the proposition that “protesters who . . . finished lower than second after evaluation does not have standing to protest the procurement.”

 - The agency will argue if you receive a lower evaluation score than the awardee that you be said to have had a substantial chance of receiving the contract award and therefore lack standing.